Laia Abril, Ala Kachuu (Bride Kidnapping), Kyrgyzstan, On Rape, 2022 © Laia Abril 2025 Courtesy the artist and Les filles du calvaire, Paris

 In the exhibition “What Remains”, the works of the three artists now meet in a dialogue where resistance to various forms of oppression, social engagement and storytelling are the underlying themes.

-Emily Jacir’s film “letter to a friend” from 2019 depicts the conflict between Palestine and Israel, a work that is still just as ferociously relevant today, six years after its creation.
-In the film, Emily Jacir talks in detail about her home in Bethlehem, Dar Jacir, and the street where it is located.
-A place marked by the constant threat of violence that the city and its inhabitants live under.
+Emily Jacir’s film “letter to a friend, Palestine” from 2019 depicts the conflict between Palestine and Israel, a work that is still just as ferociously relevant today, six years after its creation.
+In the film, Emily Jacir tells in detail about her home in Bethlehem, Dar Jacir, and the street on which it is located.
+A place shaped by the constant threat of violence that both the city and its residents are forced to live with.

 For the exhibition at Moderna Museet, Teresa Margolles has created a new version of the work “Plancha”, originally from 2010.
-In the work, the violence in Mexico is linked to the increasing spiral of violence in Sweden and the Stockholm region in recent years.
-Material has been collected from various crime scenes around the city and been mixed with water.
-The water drips from the ceiling onto heated hotplates, where it evaporates and creates a kind of memorial to the lost lives of the murdered people.
+In the work “Plancha (Estocolmo)/Hotplate (Stockholm)” (2010/2025), the violence in Mexico is linked to the increasing spiral of violence in Sweden and the Stockholm region in recent years.
+Material has been collected from various murder scenes around the city and been mixed with water.
+The water drips from the ceiling onto heated hotplates, where it evaporates and creates a kind of memorial to the lives that were lost.

 How can we relate to or understand the atrocities depicted?
 What do these stories evoke and what remains in us after encountering them?
 Art cannot resolve conflicts, but it can reveal and process collective experiences and thereby create space for conversation and healing.– Anna Tellgren, Curator.